quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Get Started.rst

 For Quanser Interactive Labs to work with Python, certain base level Quanser API libraries are required.

-.. admonition:: Attention Windows & MacOS Users
+.. admonition:: Attention Windows & macOS Users

-    On Windows and MACOS computers, the required Quanser API libraries are included with your Quanser Interactive Labs installation, and hence, you will need to have Quanser Interactive Labs installed before running the following command.
+    On Windows and macOS computers, the required Quanser API libraries are included with your Quanser Interactive Labs installation, and hence, you will need to have Quanser Interactive Labs installed before running the following command.